 Nissan’s Rogue offers a uniquely-styled alternative to box-on-box crossovers, while one of our perennial favorites, the Honda CR-V is probably going to be seen as a bit blander.
 Both offer up a blend of safety, practicality and comfort, but when compared head to head, one stands (slightly) above the other.

 Under the hood, the Rogue’s sole engine option is a 2.5-liter four-cylinder that delivers 170 horsepower.
-With its continuously variable automatic transmission (CVT), the Rogue delivers reasonable acceleration, taking around nine seconds to run from 0-60 mph.
+With its continuously variable automatic transmission (CVT), the Rogue delivers reasonable acceleration, taking around eight seconds to run from 0-60 mph.
 Front-wheel-drive is standard, but all-wheel-drive is available for those who want it.
 Added traction comes at a price, though: in addition to raising the sticker price, all-wheel-drive lowers fuel economy by a few miles per gallon.

-The Rogue is an excellent choice for a compact crossover, but Honda has really hit the mark with the latest CR-V. We like the one-hand, one-strap rear-seat folding arrangement better than anything else in the class, and we’re glad to see that Honda has upped features and content even on base models.
+The Rogue is an excellent choice for a compact crossover, but Honda has also really hit the mark with the latest CR-V. We like the one-hand, one-strap rear-seat folding arrangement better than anything else in the class, and we’re glad to see that Honda has upped features and content even on base models.
 Both front and rear seat comfort has been improved, too, making the new CR-V one of the better vehicles in the class for road-trip comfort.

 Honda has retained its familiar 2.4-liter four cylinder engine, still mated to a five-speed automatic transmission, but we say that’s a good thing.
 Gear ratios were made taller, in an effort to boost fuel economy, but the smooth i-VTEC engine copes without complaint.
 Opt for the front-wheel-drive CR-V, and you can expect to get 23 mpg city and 31 mpg highway; if you choose the all-wheel-drive CR-V, those numbers drop to 22 city and 30 highway.